revolunet/jsocket/README.md

      - connect to the service

-Notes
----
- - Host example pages on an http server

 Todo
 ---
  - Server and client API redesign & docs: things should be **much much simpler**
  - think about encryption/security
- - implement JSONP+CORS for the http failover
+ - implement JSONP+CORS for the cross-domain http failover (we need a local proxy for this actually)
- - BUG MacOSX + restart srv. the Ctrl+C never closes
+ - BUG MacOSX + restart srv. the Ctrl+C never closes the http+tcp servers.

 Requirements: